dinde451/jarr.d1/Jarulfs_Guide.md

 blood or an item of the leech for a total of 3% to 15.5% or 5% to 17.5% life stealing.
 The Helm of Sprits, Shadowhawk, and The Eater of Souls are treated as items of blood.
 The Eater of Souls are treated as an item of vampire.
 Does not work against players.
-See chapter 6.1.4 for more information.
+See CHAPTER_LINK_life-and-mana-stealing for more information.

 3 Only available in Hellfire.